-- People on the Newman University campus are expected to wear a face covering around people indoors and to keep 1 metre or more away from other people where possible.
-The exceptions are if you are eating or drinking, if you are in your own University accommodation or if you are exempt according to government criteria.
-Please do not be offended if you are asked why you are not wearing a face covering. - 2.
-If you are unable to keep further apart than 1 metre, you must wear face coverings or keep behind a protective screen. - 3.
-Staff are expected to wear a transparent face covering in teaching sessions, unless exempt, to enable clear, inclusive communication to all.
-The University will provide these (speak to your Faculty). - 4.
-Everyone needs to be mindful of the needs of others and be prepared to make reasonable individual adjustments that may be important for or requested by others.
-This might involve giving someone more space, wearing a face covering to make someone else feel safer, using a transparent face covering, or temporarily removing your face covering in order to aid communication. - 5.
-Everyone needs to be mindful of the needs of others and be prepared to make reasonable individual adjustments that may be important for or requested by others.
-This might involve giving someone more space, wearing a face covering to make someone else feel safer, using a transparent face covering, or temporarily removing your face covering in order to aid communication.
+- People on the Newman University campus are welcome to wear a face covering around people indoors and to keep 1 metre or more away from other people where possible.
+The government suggests that you continue to wear a face covering in crowded and enclosed spaces where you may come into contact with other people you do not normally meet. - Any staff choosing to wear a face covering in teaching sessions, should wear a transparent face covering, to enable clear, inclusive communication to all.
+The University will provide these to staff via their faculties. - 3.
+Everyone needs to be mindful of the needs of others and be prepared to make reasonable individual adjustments that may be important to others in this period of changing government guidance.
+This might involve giving someone more space, considering wearing a face covering to make someone else feel safer, using a transparent face covering, or temporarily removing your face covering in order to aid communication.
 N.B.
 Safety-wise the most effective face coverings are well-fitted, and prevent the dispersal of airborne particles, meaning a face-mask with a clear panel is the safest option.
-However, a full face visor / shield is acceptable in these circumstances as they are often considered to be more helpful to aid clear communication.
+However, a full-face visor / shield is acceptable in these circumstances as they are often considered to be more helpful to aid clear communication.
 PPE Standard Face Masks For staff, if risk assessments indicate that PPE standard face masks are required, the University will provide these in a manner that is appropriate to that particular role or function within a role.
 It should be noted that a face mask (PPE) is different from a face covering; PPE is very specific and is governed by Health & Safety legislation.
 Being exempt from wearing a face covering on campus We recognise that everyone's circumstances will be different.
 Please be mindful and respectful of such circumstances, noting that some people are less able or not able to wear face coverings, and that the reasons for this may not be visible to others.
 Some individuals may wish to carry something (a sunflower lanyard or exemption card) to show others they are not able to wear a face covering, however this is up to the individual and is not required.
 Observation of social distancing and other behaviours Throughout the pandemic, maintaining physical distance from others has been of critical importance and we have made a range of modifications to our campus to promote this such as social distancing, Perspex screens and some one-way areas.
-In order to promote the safety of all and the provision of on campus teaching and services for students, the campus is applying a '1 metre plus' approach.
-This means that you should keep 1 metre or more away from other people where possible and if you are unable to keep further apart than 1 metre, you must wear face coverings or keep behind a protective screen.
+There is no longer a requirement to socially distance but it is still a scientifically evidenced way to reduce the risk of infection.
+Therefore, people are encouraged to give each other space.
 Everyone needs to behave responsibly in relation to work and study area set-up.
 Special rules and PPE will apply in some areas.
 Continued observation of hand washing Strict adherence to hand washing helps to minimise the risk.
 Hand sanitisation points are distributed throughout our campus and can be found at all points of entry and these should be used regularly.
 Thorough hand-washing is more effective than using hand-sanitiser and therefore regular hand-washing is expected and encouraged.
 Compliance with quarantine requirements and self-isolation where required.
 In the face of the presence of active infection, increased contact with infected people and the risks of some forms of travel, the University requires Newman staff and students to comply with national requirements on quarantine and self-isolation.
 These are subject to change.
 Compliance with testing and contact tracing: